Updated: Mar 3

 What Factors Should You Consider as Part of the Prioritization Process?

-To promote an effective prioritization process, the PO should consider a few basic factors:
+To promote an effective prioritization process, the PO should consider a few fundamental factors:

 Value to the customer

 The first and most important factor in the prioritization process is the value each story will add to the customer.

 Development costs are a significant factor in the Product Owner's ROI calculation.
 I have seen many stories that were important for the customer, but prioritized low as they have negative ROI from a business perspective.

 Risks and Uncertainty

 The risk factor implies the amount of "uncertainty" involved in developing a story.
 Stories with high risk can significantly influence commitments that must be delivered within a very narrow timeframe.
 Therefore, within my team, I adopt the practice of pushing those stories to be addressed soonest.
 This is to reduce the impact of the risk materializing.

 Although we should aim to create standalone stories, there will inevitably be some dependencies within them.
 Those dependencies can relate to both "Functional" and "Non-Functional" stories.
 Dependencies must be considered because it’s very common that top priority stories cannot be developed due to dependency on a lower-ranked story that must be developed first.